 These are the herbs you're growing purely for food.
 Place herbs you're going to harvest in an easy to access area, where it won't matter if they've been cut down and harvested and look a bit shabby.

-Herbs like basil, mint and chives are obvious choices here and can be for a range of cooking dishes.
+Herbs like basil, vietnamese mint and chives are obvious choices here and can be for a range of cooking dishes.
 They really enjoy a good cut back for harvesting and won't mind too much if you go a bit hard.

 Putting them in pots or raised garden beds can make access a breeze, and save you bending your back.